 Corneal melts which can lead to perforation and loss of the eye

 Treatment with the Dry Eye Center at Ocala Eye

 In keeping with our philosophy of offering comprehensive eyecare to patients in north central Florida, Ocala Eye is proud to be the area’s first and only practice with a dedicated Dry Eye Center.

-Located in both our Paddock Park and our Villages offices, our Center offers a wide-range of diagnostic and therapeutic resources together with our 20+ years of unmatched experience in the field.
+Located at our Heath Brook and Villages office, our Center offers a wide-range of diagnostic and therapeutic resources together with our 20+ years of unmatched experience in the field.